Chautauqua Lake Fishing Reports, Information & Tips

 We do not report on Ice thickness on Chautauqua Lake, nor does the Sheriff’s Department or anyone else for liability reasons.

-We Wan Chu Cottages is open from April 24th through October 24th, 2016 and from April 26th – October 24th, 2017 with Cottage and Boat rental information at the top Menu bar of this page.
+We Wan Chu Cottages is open from April 27th through October 22nd, 2018 with Cottage and Boat rental information at the top Menu bar of this page.

 We see fishing exceptionally well in the Spring because…